omarreis/FiremonkeySensorFusion/README.md

 ![Banner](AirlinerAttitudeBanner.png)

 # FiremonkeySensorFusion

-Accelerometer+Magnetometer+GPS sensor association object.
+*TMagnetoAccelerometerFusion* object combines phone sensor output from:

+* Magnetometer
+* Accelerometer
+* GPS

+to obtain the *phone attitude* vector.
+This is the direction the phone is pointing and the rotation in relation to vertical.
-The object calculates rectangular coordinates.
-This can be used to power augmented reality apps for mobile devices.
+The object calculates phone's *rectangular coordinates*.
+This can be used to power *augmented reality* apps for mobile devices.
+Many names for rectangular coordinates: azimuth/altitude/roll or heading/elevation/roll or pitch/bank/roll.
+You choose.

 Cross platform code for Android and iOS.
 No Windows support at this time.

-Works as follows:
+What the object does:

-1. Get GPS position, to calculate Magnetic Declination.
-Android offers a WMM service for that. iOS seems to have it too, but I worked the magnetic declination from TrueHeading/MagHeading properties of the GPS device.
+1. Get GPS position and calculate Magnetic Declination.
+Android offers a WMM service for that. iOS seems to have it too, but I couldn't find. for iOS I worked the magnetic declination from TrueHeading/MagHeading properties of the GPS device.
+Note that GPS coordinates are used only for the purpose of magnetic declination calculation (once per session).
 2. Get Accelerometer and Magnetometer 3D vectors
-3. Calculate tilt compensated rectangular coordinates* by rotating the magnetometer vector with the accelerometer vector.
-This results in the magnetic vector in relation to the phone attitude.
+3. Calculate tilt compensated coordinates by rotating the magnetometer vector with the accelerometer vector.
+This results in the magnetic vector in relation to the phone.
 4. Apply magnetic declination to obtain True Heading (azimuth)
-5. Current coordinates are returned to user code on OnHeadingAltitudeChange callback event.
+5. Phone attitude changes are returned to user code on OnHeadingAltitudeChange event.
+User app has to implement this.

-( many names for rectangular coordinates: azimuth/altitude/roll or heading/elevation/roll or pitch/bank/roll )

 # Current code status ( mar 22 )
 * Current version was tested w/ Delphi 10.4.2 on iOS and Android.
 * Included patch to System.Android.Sensors.pas with DelphiWorlds Mosco by Dave Nottage.
 This fixes startup crash on Android 11/12.